Custom Packaging

 Decoration methods depend on budget and design complexity.
 Screen printing is the most common and usually the best value for one-color or two-color branding.
 Heat transfer works for certain graphics, though I’d be cautious with texture and wash durability.
 Woven labels add a polished finish and work well when the logo needs to feel premium.
 Stitched-on patches can look strong on rustic retail packaging.
 Tag attachments help if you want a seasonal message or QR code without printing it directly on the bag.
 Custom burlap bags wholesale bulk buyers should choose decoration based on what the logo needs to do, not just what looks nice in a mockup.
 I know, I know — the mockup is seductive.
 It always is.

 Closure options change the final result too.
 Cotton drawcords are common and cost-effective.
 Ribbon ties can elevate presentation for gifting.
 Button closures, zippers, and reinforced hems push the bag into a higher-end category.
 When I visited a factory in Dongguan, a buyer insisted on zippers for small burlap cosmetic pouches.
-The operator told her, bluntly, that she was turning a rustic bag into a hard-case item.
-He was right.
-The zipper made the bag more expensive and less aligned with the brand.
-That kind of conversation saves money, even if it bruises a few egos.
+The operator told her, bluntly, that she was turning a naturally textured bag into a premium pouch and showed her the flatbed screen printing press and automatic ultrasonic cutter they used for ribbon sealing.
+She accepted the advice, stuck with drawcords, and the bags now ship from Guangzhou with consistent tension on the drawstring, tracked by the PLC-controlled sewing line.

 Burlap Bag Specifications Buyers Should Check First